 Then choose Settings > Dashboards.
 Make sure there is a check mark next to Show the Q&A search box on this dashboard.

 Answer 2: Sometimes you won't have access to the settings.
-If the dashboard designer or your administrator turns Q&A off.
-Check with them to see if it's OK to turn it back on.
+If the dashboard designer or your administrator turned Q&A off, check with them to see if it's OK to turn it back on.
 To look up the owner, select the name of the dashboard from the top menu bar.

 Question: I'm not getting the results I'd like to see when I type a question.

 Answer: Select the option to contact the report or dashboard owner.
 You can do this directly from the Q&A dashboard page or the Q&A visual.
 Or, you can look up the owner from the Power BI header.
 There are many things the designer can do to improve the Q&A results.
 For example, the designer can rename columns in the dataset to use terms that are easily understood (

 CustomerFirstName instead of

 CustFN).
-Since the designer knows the dataset really well, the designer can also come up with helpful questions and add them to the Q&A canvas.
+Since the designer knows the dataset really well, the designer can also come up with helpful questions and add them to the Q&A suggested questions.